scaleflex/filerobot-image-editor/README.md

 If `true` Close button on the top right will be hidden and back button will be shown on the top left (with replacing positions of save & history buttons).

+#### `defaultSavedImageName`

+Type: `string`

+Default: undefined

+The image file name used as default name for the image's file that will be saved if not provided the name will be extracted from provided image's src.

 #### `defaultSavedImageType`

 Type: `string`